-E-Infrastructure Solutions-Our E-Infrastructure Solutions business is driven by our customers' investments in the development of advanced manufacturing centers, data centers, e-commerce distribution centers and warehouses.
-We foresee significant growth opportunities tied to the implementation of multi-year capital deployment plans by customers in the data center, electric vehicle (EV), battery, solar, food, and semiconductor manufacturing markets.
-We have been awarded several large projects related to investments in EV and solar products.
+E-Infrastructure Solutions-Our E-Infrastructure Solutions business is driven by our customers' investments in the development of data centers, advanced manufacturing centers, e-commerce distribution centers and warehouses.
+We foresee significant growth opportunities tied to the implementation of multi-year capital deployment plans by customers in the data center, electric vehicle (EV), battery, solar, food and semiconductor manufacturing markets.
+In the data center market, we are benefiting from activity related to the development of multiphase hyperscale data centers, driven by demand related to Artificial Intelligence (AI) and other emerging technologies.
+Additionally, we have been awarded several large projects related to investments in EV and solar products.
 We anticipate continued strong demand from these and other technology sectors, supported by Federal government investment initiatives and incentives.
-Additionally, we continue to benefit from activity related to multiphase hyperscale data center development, driven by demand related to Artificial Intelligence (AI) and other emerging technologies.
 While the majority of our end customers are demonstrating strong performance, in 2023 we experienced a decline in large e-commerce distribution center and small warehouse activity.
 We expect these markets will remain subdued through 2024.

 Transportation Solutions-Our Transportation Solutions business is primarily driven by federal, state and municipal funding.
 Federal funds, on average, provide 50% of annual State Department of Transportation capital outlays for highway and bridge projects.
 We benefit from a number of federal, state and local infrastructure investment programs.
 At the state and local level, the November 2020 elections saw strong support for transportation initiatives with the passage of many ballot measures that secured, and in some cases increased, funding.
 At the Federal level, the November 2021 Infrastructure Investments and Jobs Act ("IIJA") includes approximately \$643 billion in funding for transportation programs (\$432 billion for highways, \$109 billion for transportation and \$102 billion for rail), of which \$284 billion is an increase over historic investment levels that will fund new transportation infrastructure.
 The IIJA also includes \$25 billion of funding for airport modernization.
-As a result of the IIJA, we had an increase in bid activity and project awards which started in the third quarter of 2022 and continued through 2023.
+As a result of the IIJA, we had an increase in bid activity and project awards which started in the third quarter of 2022 and continued through the third quarter of 2024.
 We expect this positive trend to continue for the foreseeable future.
 Aviation activity, which was slower to emerge following the passage of the IIJA, has begun to accelerate.

-Building Solutions-Our Building Solutions segment is comprised of our residential and commercial businesses.
+Building Solutions-Our Building Solutions segment is comprised of our residential slab, residential plumbing, and commercial businesses.
 The segment is driven by new home starts in Dallas-Fort Worth, the segment's largest market, and continued expansion in the Houston and Phoenix markets.
 Building Solutions' core customer base includes top national, regional and custom home builders.
-In 2022, the residential market experienced significant price volatility and availability for key materials, including concrete, steel and lumber, as well as increases in subcontractor labor costs and decreased labor availability.
-The Company negotiated with customers to successfully recoup the increases in material and labor costs through price increases.
-We saw strong, consistent recovery in residential activity through 2023 and experienced volume growth across each geography.
-We believe the dynamics in our markets, including population growth and structural housing shortages, support continued growth in residential in 2024.
+We believe the dynamics in our markets, including population growth and structural housing shortages, support growth opportunities over a multi-year period.
+In 2024, residential demand has been impacted by a slowdown in activity, particularly in the Dallas market.
+This lull in demand appears to be a function of prospective homebuyers taking a "wait-and-see" approach to potential additional interest rate cuts.
+We believe that activity will re-accelerate in 2025.
 For our commercial business, demand in the multi-family home market increased in the first three quarters of 2023 but slowed late in the year.
 We expect continued declines in this market in 2024.